matt576/3dgs-diff/README.md

 After 3DGS pretraining with your dataset, the code with the implemented pipeline, functions, and further instructions can be found at **SegAnyGAussians/3dgs-diff.ipynb**.

+NEW: Artifact removal approach (DBSCAN/density-based) to clean gaussian renderings from artifacts and floating noise.

 More to come here regarding environment set up and functionalities.